BasicPrimitives/javascript/samples/FirstOrganizationalChart.md

 });
 ```

-Please, keep reference to returned control instance, you need it to update controls options:
+Please, keep the reference to the returned control instance.
+It would be needed to update controls options:

 ```Javascript
 control.setOptions({"items", [